-The Vacaville area is known for its beautiful scenery which brings thousands of motorcycle riders each year.
-Residents and visitors alike ride their motorcycles on the roads of Vacaville, so much so that between the years of 2011 and 2016 there were 107 motorcycle accidents.
+The Vacaville area is known for its beautiful scenery, which brings thousands of motorcycle riders each year.
+Residents and visitors ride their motorcycles on the roads of Vacaville, so much so that between 2011 and 2016, there were 107 motorcycle accidents.
 Of those, 15 involved alcohol, and seven resulted in fatalities.
 Two of the fatal accidents involved alcohol.Interstate 80 Motorcycle Accidents

 I-80 is the most dangerous road in Vacaville for motorcycles.
-Between the years of 2011 and 2016, 31 of the 107 local accidents occurred on the highway.
+Between 2011 and 2016, 31 of the 107 local accidents occurred on the highway.
 Some other dangerous locations for motorcyclists in Vacaville include the following:

 - Nut Tree Road

 - Leisure Town Road

 People involved in Vacaville motorcycle accidents can suffer injuries ranging from minor to traumatic, including loss of life.
 Injuries can cause you to miss extended time at school or work or even prevent you from returning, depending on the severity of the injury.
 Some common injuries suffered in motorcycle accidents include the following:

 - Femur fracture

 - Damage to organs